jmossesgeld/jmossesgeld-site/blogs/Implementing a Binary Search Tree in Javascript.md

 For traversing the tree in an in-order fashion, I used a while loop where as long as a currentNode has a left property, it will save the currentNode in an array that will be referenced later to detect remaining nodes and then traverse to the next node.
 If left property is null, it will add the `currentNode.value` to the result.
 The method will return the result after the while loop.

 Now, it is time for me to check the solution if I did this right.

+# 7:35 AM

+Oops.
+I forgot how to implement the removal of a node.
+Well, since I am already viewing the solution, I will just continue and check if I have implemented the rest of my code properly.